chipsalliance/Surelog/src/README.md

 * When in the Surelog/build directory, run one of the following:

-* dist/Release/surelog -help
+* build/dist/Release/surelog -help

-* dist/Release/surelog -writepp -parse ../tests/UnitElabBlock/top.v
+* build/dist/Release/surelog -writepp -parse ../tests/UnitElabBlock/top.v

-* dist/Release/hellosureworld ../tests/UnitElabBlock/top.v -parse -mutestdout
+* build/dist/Release/hellosureworld ../tests/UnitElabBlock/top.v -parse -mutestdout

+* build/dist/Release/hellouhdm ../tests/OneFF/dut.v -d uhdm

 ### Create your own executable with the libsurelog.a library

 * The CMake file [`CMakeLists.txt`](../tests/TestInstall/CMakeLists.txt) contains the instructions to create your own executable that uses the surelog library for design parsing and creation of the Design/Testbench data model.

-* The source file [`hellosureworld.cpp`](hellosureworld.cpp) contains the "HelloWorld" for surelog library usage and data model browsing.
+* The source file [`hellosureworld.cpp`](hellosureworld.cpp) contains the "HelloWorld" for surelog library usage and Surelog data model browsing.

+* The source file [`hellouhdm.cpp`](hellouhdm.cpp) contains the "HelloWorld" for surelog library usage and UHDM VPI data model browsing.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ## Modus operanti for grammar development: